shockazul/battleship---SOMLpj/README.txt

 Recent fixes & improvements:
   Updated AI 12/28/20 (Computer now recognizes the orientation of a ship (horizontal/vertical) after a maximum of two hits).
   Updated random ship generator 12/30/20 (All ships have a consistent size (XXX XX X) <-- three ships, all of varying lengths)

+ NEED TO:
+  Finish deploying the game in the cloud (AWS ; EC2) so it's easier for others to try out.
+  Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column - I need to add padding)

 ~ Rakan Kandah